 How do you know if a Bully Stick is made on FDA approved equipment?

 The best way to tell is by knowing their country of origin.
 Generally, Bully sticks that come from the U.S. and South America most likely have been produced with care and using high standards of meat sanitation and worker safety protocols.
-Bully Sticks that come from other places like India and the Middle East might not have been processed or cleaned accordingly.
+Bully Sticks that come from other places might not have been processed or cleaned accordingly.
 At Bully Sticks Central, we only source bully sticks from South American and U.S. farms.